-This DIY pool is simply made of a bulk container and some pallets.
+This DIY pool is simply made of a bulk container and some recycled pallets.
 You can find secondhand parts to keep the total cost at around $100.
-But if you need or want to purchase new materials, this DIY project would cost around $500 which is a very low amount considering this plunge pool will last a long time!
+But if you need or want to purchase new materials, this DIY project would cost around $500 which is a very low amount considering this above ground plunge pool will last a long time!

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.
 8-)